More on methods of reducing heat transfer

 heat loss by conduction and convection across the walls - quite costly, payback time a

-brick/breeze block equivalent of double glazing windows, but that reduces
+brick/breeze block equivalent of double glazing windows, but still

 Hot water tank jacket - cheap